hasnaties/HackerRank/README.md

 # HackerRank
+## 9. Hourglass Sum
+Given a 6 * 6 Array and an hourglass in array is a subset of values with indices falling in hourglass pattern in 's graphical representation.
+Calculate the hourglass sum for every hourglass in array.
 ## 8. Time Conversion
 Given a time in 12-hour AM/PM format, convert it to military (24-hour) time.
 ## 7. Birthday Cake Candles